 Here are some of the important parts of the registry configuration.

 true,the ESB will not write anything to the registry.
 In a clustered environment, we set up only one registry as read/write and others as read only.

 The root of the registry.
 All the values will be written and read relative to this path.

 The registry database configuration.
 The following configuration is for the default embedded database (H2).
 If you want to use an external registry, specify a JDBC connection to the registry's RDBMS or, if the database is behind a firewall, you can specify a WS-API connection.

 Bootstrapping the Server with Static Configurations

-After the ESB starts for the first time using these files, the configurations are stored in the registry, and the bootstrap files are no longer used.
+After the ESB starts for the first time using this file, the configurations are stored in the registry, and the bootstrap file is no longer used.
 All subsequent server starts use the configurations in the registry, and any modifications users make to the configurations through the user interface are saved in the registry.
 However, it is a best practice to save the configurations to

 synapse.xml from time to time so that you can bootstrap the server if a registry error occurs that prevents the server from starting up.
 For example, if a WSDL file used for creating a proxy service moves to a new location, the ESB will not start.
 In this case, you can edit